 Where to buy: Amazon

-I used to eat fairly strictly paleo before going vegan, so the pegan bar (paleo and vegan) caught my eye when looking for protein bars.
+It’s easy to get bored of eating the same vegan paleo protein sources over and over, so the pegan bar (paleo and vegan) caught my eye when looking for protein bars.

 I’ve tested several at this point, and wanted to see how the pegan bar stacks up.